Payback: A Short Joe Beck Thriller

 She nodded slowly, like she was processing a thousand clashing thoughts in her mind.
 "As in..."

-Beck looked her in the eye and shook his head, subtly, in a gesture that told her not to finish her sentence.
+Beck looked her in the eye and shook his head, subtly.
+It was a gesture that told her not to finish what she was about to say.

 She nodded, slowly.
 "Right."